JamesBurusky/JamesBurusky/README.md

 My coding journey began as a teenager in 2018 when mere curiosity led me to successfully undertake interactive Python, Java, JavaScript, PHP, SQL, HTML and CSS courses on SoloLearn.
 Ever since I have been curious to advance these skills by pursuing deeper understanding of Computer Programming, Data Structures and Algorithms, Data Science, User Centered Design and Web & Mobile Applications Design and Development using frameworks like Django, Node.js, React and Flutter.

 Today, I take a front seat in the realm of real-world problem solving and solutions development.
 In this frontier I have honed my skills further.
 I have experience developing and maintaining SQL and NoSQL databases, developing data science models, scripting to automate tasks, developing REST APIS, mobile apps, web mapping applications and dashboards.
-With over 5 years in the field, I also have a great understanding of emerging concepts in web services, cloud computing and machine learning.
+I possess a strong understanding of Agile methodologies, particularly Scrum, excelling in driving efficient sprint planning, fostering cross-functional collaboration, and adapting swiftly to evolving project needs.
+With over 5 years in the field, I also excel in my understanding of emerging concepts in web services, cloud computing and machine learning.

 * 🌍  I'm based in Nairobi
 * 🖥️  See my portfolio at [Who is Mwenda?](http://mwenda.hexhus.co.ke)